Lily of the Nile Plants in front of this pond.

 Problems with the Lily of the Nile Plant

-Agapanthus plants are susceptible to powdery mildew this is a fungus that produces a white powdery substance on its leaves.
-Caused by over-watering and too much shade.
-The best way to cure this fungus is to cut back about 1/4 of the way down then spray with a fungicide that contains copper or use Neem oil spray.
+Agapanthus plants are susceptible to powdery mildew, which is a fungus that produces a white powdery substance on their leaves.
+Caused by overwatering and too much shade.
+The best way to cure this fungus is to cut back about 1/4 of the way down, then spray with a fungicide that contains copper or use Neem oil spray.
 Remember to clean your pruners before using them on other plants.

 Powdery mildew (podosphaera pannosa) on roses in a garden.

-Feed these plants during the spring growing seasons typically around late April or May months.
-You will get more blooms with a fertilizer high in phosphorus level.
+Feed these plants during the spring growing season, typically around late April or May.
+You will get more blooms with a fertilizer high in phosphorus.
 It is normally the middle number on most fertilizers.
-Learn more about Fertilizers here – What is Fertilizer?
+Learn more about Fertilizers here: What is Fertilizer?

 USDA zone 7-11